 Student initiated withdrawals after the census date

 No refund of tuition fees.
-If you are using VET Student Loan scheme, you will incur a HELP debt and your FEE HELP limit will be reduced.
+If you are using VET Student Loans, you will incur a HELP debt and your FEE HELP limit will be reduced.

 Fee-for service/commercial programs